On the relation between the subadditivity cone and the quantum entropy cone: Comments on the realizability of KC-compatible PMIs

 \section{Comments on the realizability of KC-compatible PMIs}

-In this short section, we make a few comments about the realizability of PMIs that are KC-compatible.
+In this short section, we make a few comments on the realizability of PMIs that are KC-compatible, as well as on the relation between KC and SSA.
 In \Cref{subsec:ssa_k_condition}, we defined realizability of PMIs for an arbitrary class of quantum states $\Omega$ (cf.\ \Cref{def:realizable_pmi}).
 Here we make a few more assumptions about $\Omega$.
 Specifically, we assume that for any $\N$, $\Omega$ includes the completely uncorrelated state

 and that it is \textit{closed under tensor products}, i.e., the following implication holds:\footnote{\, Notice that we are fixing the number of parties $\N$ even if the tensor product of the density matrices is an operator acting on a larger Hilbert space.
 This simply amounts to enlarging the dimension of the Hilbert space for each party in $[\N]$.}